milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 Since then, Microsoft now offers a 1st party solution for **[Bicep linting](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter)** which aligns more directly with Bicep and opens the possibility for the linting to be easily adapted to other CI/CD platforms.

 My goal was to replace using the DevOps Extension with the Bicep linter.
-For this post, I want to share my approach to this.
-As a sneak peak, this project turned out to be an opportunity to use library I've wanted to use for a while....**[Spectre.Console](https://spectreconsole.net/)**!
+For this post, I want to share my approach.
+As a sneak peek, this project turned out to be an opportunity to use a library I've wanted to try for a while—**[Spectre.Console](https://spectreconsole.net/)**!

 ## What Does Linting Look Like?

-The **[VS Code Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep)** offers great intellisense for developing Bicep templates, giving clear warning in the code.
+The **[VS Code Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep)** offers great IntelliSense for developing Bicep templates, giving clear warnings in the code.

 ![image1](/images/adopting-bicep-linting/image1.png)